akruvi/salesforce-simple-trigger-framework/README.md

 ## Who wasted their time writing this garbage?

 This garbage was written by Amnon Kruvi, whom you can reach for assistance at amnon@kruvi.co.uk

+And if you're involved in a project for managing shift workers or field service, why not give [Isimio](https://www.isimio.com) a try?